saeid-p/java-reference/README.md

     - E.g. `com.saeid.main`.

 ## Compiling multiple files
-You can compile multiple files at the same time by listing the pathnames:
+You can compile multiple files at the same time by listing the pathn ames:
 `$ javac Foo.java Bar.java`

 You can use command shell's filename wildcard functionality: